-- 2.13.
+- 2.11.2.13.
 Restricted funds fall into one of two sub-classes: restricted income funds or endowment funds.
 Restricted income funds are to be spent or applied within a reasonable period from their receipt to further a specific purpose of the charity, which is to further one or more but not all of the charity's charitable purposes.
 Alternatively the restricted fund may be an endowment.
-Trust law requires a charity to invest the assets of an endowment, or retain them for the charity's use in furtherance of its charitable purposes, rather than apply or spend them as income (see 'Endowment funds' below). - 2.14.
-In maintaining the accounting records, charities must separately identify each restricted fund and the income received and expenses incurred from each restricted fund. - 2.15.
-Expenses charged to a restricted fund relate to the activities undertaken to further the specific charitable purposes the fund was established to support.
-These expenses include both direct expenses and support costs associated with the activities undertaken by the restricted fund(s).
-In addition to a reasonable allocation of support costs, other costs associated with raising, investing and managing the restricted funds should normally be charged to the fund to which the cost relates. - 2.16.
-Expenses attributable to a restricted fund may still be charged to it even if there is an insufficient balance on that fund at the time.
-However, expenses should only be charged to a restricted fund in deficit when there is a realistic expectation that future income will be received to cover the shortfall, for example when a decision has been made to invite donations to that restricted fund.
+Trust law requires a charity to invest the assets of an endowment, or retain them for the charity's use in furtherance of its charitable purposes, rather than apply or spend them as income (see 'Endowment funds' below). - 2.12.
+When a tangible fixed asset is funded through an appeal or by way of a grant or donation, the accounting treatment of the asset acquired will depend on the circumstances of each case.
+In deciding whether the asset is categorised as restricted or unrestricted, trustees should consider whether the terms of the gift: - require the charity to hold the tangible fixed asset acquired on an on-going basis for aspecific purpose; or - are met once the specified asset is acquired, so allowing the charity to use the asset acquired on an unrestricted basis for any charitable purpose. - 2.13.
+In some circumstances the trustees may be able to settle a tangible fixed asset on trust for a specific purpose implied by the appeal, provided this is consistent with the charity's governing instrument.
+Where this happens, the trustees' decision is legally binding and the asset is an addition to the restricted funds. - 2.14.
+In maintaining the accounting records, charities must separately identify each restricted fund and the income received and expenditure expenses incurred made from each restricted fund. - 2.15.
+Costs-Expenses charged to a restricted fund relate to the activities undertaken to further the specific charitable purposes the fund was established to support.
+These costs expenses include both direct expenses and support costs associated with the activities undertaken by the restricted fund(s).
+In addition to a reasonable allocation of support costs, other costs associated with raising, investing and managing the restricted funds should normally be charged to the fund to which the cost relates. - 2.15.2.16.
+Expenditure Expenses attributable to a restricted fund may still be charged to it even if there is an insufficient balance on that fund at the time.
+However, expenditure expenses should only be charged to a restricted fund in deficit when there is a realistic expectation that future income will be received to cover the shortfall, for example when a decision has been made to invite donations to that restricted fund.